developmentseed/eoAPI/docs/src/intro.md

 See [service details](./services.md) for more information.

-*Note: The documentation links referenced require lauching the application with `docker compose` or another deployment*.
+*Note: The documentation links referenced require launching the application with `docker compose` or another deployment*.

 ---